tytydraco/yessleep/out/Theres_been_a_key_in_my_neighbors_door_for_two_weeks.md

 "Don't do it!"
 Brenda cried out.

 "He's tricking you!"
-Mr. Carlson cried out.
+Mr. Carlson added.

-But I was too compelled by my plan to listen to them, and turned the doorknob.
+But I was too compelled by my plan to listen to them, and proceeded to turn the doorknob.

 CLICK.